Date Approved: March 16, 2022

 - Solicits and reviews updates on paper proposals

-- Reviews multi-site paper proposals and recommends approval or disapproval to the Steering Committee
+- Reviews multi-site paper proposals and recommends approval to the Steering Committee or requests revision from the submitter

 - Reviews single-site paper proposals to assess if they are appropriate to become multi-site proposals